Why Is My Urine Foamy? 7 Causes & When to See a Doctor

-Foamy urine can occur for mild, non-clinical reasons, like holding your pee for too long or urinating at a rapid speed.
+Foamy urine is usually caused by mild, non-clinical reasons, like holding your pee for too long or urinating at a rapid speed.
 You may also notice bubbles in your urine due to cleaning products in the toilet bowl that react with the urine.

-However, in cases where you frequently notice foamy urine, it may be a sign of protein in the urine, which can happen with kidney stones or uncontrolled high blood pressure.
-Foamy urine with other symptoms, like burning and dark urine, may be a sign of a UTI or even dehydration.
+If you frequently notice that your pee is foamy or bubbly, it may be a sign of protein in the urine, which can happen with kidney stones or uncontrolled high blood pressure.
+Foamy urine that presents with other symptoms, like burning with urination and dark urine, may be a sign of a UTI or even dehydration.
 In these cases, it is very important to see your doctor to assess the cause and indicate appropriate treatment.

-Foamy urine is not a sign of pregnancy, but it could indicate preeclampsia, which is a complication during pregnancy that can lead to seizures or coma if left untreated.
-Therefore, if you are unsure of why you are experiencing foamy urine, or if it does not resolve on its own, you should see a doctor for further assessment.
+Foamy urine is not usually a sign of pregnancy, but it could indicate pre-eclampsia, which is a complication during pregnancy that can lead to seizures or coma if left untreated.
+Because it is related to a variety of factors, if you are unsure of why you have foamy urine or if it does not resolve on its own, you should see a doctor for further assessment.

 Imagem ilustrativa número 2